 Prior to the first use of a production block intended for spinach, evaluate the soil for the presence of cadmium.
 If cadmium is determined to be present, further evaluation and mitigation may be necessary (see Section 17).
 Cadmium concentration is generally stable and further evaluation is unnecessary over time.

+TABLE 7.
+Crop Land and Water Source Adjacent and Nearby Land Use